galaxyproject/galaxy-hub/content/events/2024-02-26-hackathon-image-analysis-in-galaxy/index.md

 ## Data protection policy

-Your data will be retained during the event and deleted when it has ended.
-If you would like to update or delete your data during the course of the project, please get in touch with the contact organisers.
+This event follows the data protection policy established by the University of Freiburg as the host of the event.
+For details please refer to https://uni-freiburg.de/en/data-protection-applications/

 # Supporters